bricebai/bricebai.github.io/sleep-tight.md

 ### User Interviews

-I interviewed 5 people–4 were my friends and classmates, and 1 was my older sister who had been facing severe sleep problems.
+I interviewed 5 people–4 were my friends and classmates, and 1 was my older sister who had been facing severe sleep problems in her working life.
 I noticed a few common findings among them:

 **All were somewhat unsatisfied with their sleep.**